Here’s How You Can Help Ease Your Kids’ Back-to-School Jitters

 Practice Switching Tasks

-Another thing that kids may not be used to after this year?
+Another thing that kids may not be used to after the summer?
 Switching tasks!
-They spent long hours on Zoom with little need to switch to different formats.
 "Parents can prepare their children for task switching by getting them to different tasks and/or follow multiple instructions in short spurts," says Capanna-Hodge.
 "For younger children, that might mean doing an obstacle course a few times a week and for older kids and teens, try giving them a list of chores and tasks that must be done each day in order to earn screen time."

 Set Goals